karrot-dev/yunity.org/user/pages/10.heartbeat/2018-08-19/item.md

 ## [Kanthaus](https://kanthaus.online)

-We have a new and more projet-oriented landing page for [kanthaus.online](https://kanthaus.online), as well as more blog posts: One from Janina about the [Summer of Karrot](https://kanthaus.online/blog/2018-08-06_summer-of-karrot) and one from Kaja about [fruit kvass](https://kanthaus.online/blog/2018-08-15_fruit-kvass).
+We have a new and more project-oriented landing page for [kanthaus.online](https://kanthaus.online), as well as more blog posts: One from Janina about the [Summer of Karrot](https://kanthaus.online/blog/2018-08-06_summer-of-karrot) and one from Kaja about [fruit kvass](https://kanthaus.online/blog/2018-08-15_fruit-kvass).
 We finally started to use the nice display cabinet that Benji made and can now easily communicate stuff to people passing by.
 More nice flyers to be put in there are still to me made but Silvan already expressed motivation for helping with that.

 ![](displayCabinet.jpg) <br>
 _Now we only need to keep it updated... ;)_